 ADGA Nigerian Dwarf Goats

-The goats in our herd: browse on our 3 acres of untreated land, organic alfalfa pellets, Chaffhaye and a blend of carrots, black oil sunflower seeds, coconut, pumpkin seeds, sesame seeds and herbs to support overall health.
+The goats in our herd: browse on our 3 acres of untreated land, organic alfalfa pellets and a blend of carrots, black oil sunflower seeds, coconut, pumpkin seeds, sesame seeds and herbs to support overall health.
 They also have access to clean, high-quality orchard grass hay 24/7 and fresh water.
-We offer Sweetlix meat maker mineral blend, Fertrell goat mineral blend, Redmond goat mineral blend, Manna Pro goat mineral blend and organic kelp - all free choice - so that each goat can select what they need.
-If you are going to select one mineral blend, the Sweetlix is the most complete.
+We offer Sweetlix meat maker mineral blend, ZinPro40 for a zinc supplement and organic kelp.
+The boys barn gets Manna Pro goat mineral for about a week each month to pulse dose ammonium chloride.

 Please choose a feeding program that you have researched and are comfortable with.